jissac/ScratchML/README.md

 # ScratchML
 Bite-sized machine learning models built from the ground up using Python and Numpy - with practical examples to solidfy the theory behind the models.
 Use these Jupyter notebooks as learning resources to discover the inner workings of essential predictive algorithms.

+*This assumes you already have Python, Numpy, and Jupyter Notebooks successfully installed on your machine*

 ## Installation
 `$ git clone https://github.com/jissac/ScratchML`